So many faces

 Shellen Lubin - Bio

 Shellen has been onstage—as both a singer/songwriter and an actor— for years, both in and out of New York City.
-She and her songs have been featured on radio (Woody’s Children on WQXR-FM, a one-hour special on WBAI-FM, and various shows on WABC, WOR, and WEVD-FM), cable television, and in Milos Forman's first American film, Taking Off.
+She and her songs have been featured on radio (Woody’s Children on WQXR-FM, a one-hour special on WBAI-FM called Shellen Lubin Songwriter/Singer, and various shows on WABC, WOR, and WEVD-FM, cable television, and in Milos Forman's first American film, Taking Off.
 Read some sample lyrics and hear a few mp3 song files.
 Mother/Child, her one-woman musical, was called by WBAI-FM: “a dynamite show about the joys, agonies, conflicts, and concerns of combining new parenthood, person-hood, and artist-hood.”
 Read more quotes from press and colleagues.
-Other performing credits include stage (most recently "The Flood" in The Vagina Monologues at Here Arts Center directed by Andrea Bertola), screen (including principal roles in the films Green Card and Taking Off, and Amanda Cole's High Falls).
+Other performing credits include stage (including "The Flood" in The Vagina Monologues at Here Arts Center directed by Andrea Bertola), screen (including principal roles in the films Green Card and Taking Off, and Amanda Cole's High Falls).
 Photos from past performances.

-Shellen recently completed The Quality of Respect, her take on Shakespeare's The Merchant of Venice and Wall Posters, which will be performed Spring 2016 at SUNY Fredonia with a student cast.
-Her play, Imperfect Flowers, played to rave reviews in Omaha, Nebraska, as part of SNAP!Fest (“a night when acting and lights and music and a glorious script all come together into something bordering on magic,” Omaha World-Herald.)
+Shellen recently completed War Orphan, developed in the Playwright Directors Workshop of The Actors Studio and the Pawling Theatre Exchange.
+The Quality of Respect, her take on Shakespeare's The Merchant of Venice, is currently in development.
+Imperfect Flowers (written for Gretchen Cryer and Jimmy Wlcek who workshopped it at Manhattan Class Company) played to rave reviews in Omaha, Nebraska, as part of SNAP!Fest (“a night when acting and lights and music and a glorious script all come together into something bordering on magic,” Omaha World-Herald.)
 The first act of the play, a one-act entitled Anthesis, also received raves in L.A. when it played at the West Coast Ensemble.
 Her first musical in NYC, Molly's Daughters, was commissioned by American Jewish Theatre.
 Other plays and musicals have been performed in productions and staged readings at the Public Theatre, Henry Street Settlement, Manhattan Class Company, Hubbard Hall, and many other venues.
 More info on plays.

-Shellen has directed numerous plays, musicals, and cabaret acts in productions, workshops, and readings, most recently the 28th, 29th, 30th, and 31st Annual Bistro Awards, Door Opens Walk Thru by Susan Merson at 13th Street Repertory Theatre, Between Pretty Places (a musical Ghost Story by Susan Merson with music and lyrics by Shellen Lubin and additional music by Matthew Gandolfo) at Pacific Resident Theatre in Venice, CA and at Here Arts Center in NYC, and The Sarah Play at the Davenport Theatre.
-She is currently developing Leon's Dictionary by Stephanie Satie for production in 2015 as well as Elsa Rael's Last Lady of Stuyvesant Town.
-My Brave Face which she co-created with Robert John Cook has been performed at a number of venues around town with Robert John Cook, Cynthia Enfield, and Matthew Gandolfo.
+Shellen has directed numerous plays, musicals, and cabaret acts in productions, workshops, and readings, including the 28th-34th Annual Bistro Awards, Guardian of the Field by Liz Amadio in the Voire Dire Project 4.0 at the Medicine Show Theatre, Tyler's Theory of Love by Stuart Warmflash in the EAT Festival at TADA, Between Pretty Places (a musical Ghost Story by Susan Merson with music and lyrics by Shellen Lubin and additional music by Matthew Gandolfo) at Pacific Resident Theatre in Venice, CA and at Here Arts Center in NYC, and The Sarah Play at the Davenport Theatre.
+She is currently developing plays (as director and dramaturg) by Lanie Robertson, Stuart Warmflash, Amy Oestreicher, Elsa Rael, and more.
 More info on Directing.

 As a vocal and acting coach, she teaches professionals for stage, screen, and recordings, and has taught and performed at a number of colleges and professional and private schools, most notably Bennington College, her alma mater, where she was a guest artist in the Black Music Division for Bill Dixon.
 She has coached actors in starring roles in theatre and on television, and for auditions in all media.
 As a teaching artist, she has not only developed and taught programs for schools, but worked as a consultant and professional developer for a number of institutions, including Teachers College, Marymount Manhattan College, Lincoln Center Institute, and Nashville Institute for the Arts.
 More info on Coaching.